nolauren/teaching/DHandR.md

 <span>**Course Description:**</span>
 Digital Humanities or “DH” brings the application of computing to humanities questions.
-In this course, we will explore applying computational methods with R.
+In this course, we will explore applying computational image analysis with R.

  By the end of the course, we will:

--   Become familiar with the core concepts and methods of image analysis
+-   Become familiar with the programming language R

+-   Understand the core concepts and methods of image analysis

 -   Understand how to apply image analysis to answer scholarly questions